Deathsmiles: Gameplay

 Players have 3 main attacks: a standard shot, a more focused shot, and a "Targeting Area" that locks onto enemies that enter the area.
 Tapping the shot buttons will produce a standard shot.
-Holding either shot buttons will slow down your character for more accurate dodging, and your companion fighter will fire projectiles that will pierce enemies, dealing more damage.
+Holding either shot buttons will slow down the character for more accurate dodging, and the player's companion fighter will fire projectiles that will pierce enemies, dealing more damage.
 Holding down both shot buttons will create a "Targeting Area", and any enemy that enters the area will be destroyed.
-The Targeting Area will decrease your item counter on the bottom left side of the screen.
-Unlike other shoot 'em ups, you are given 2 shot buttons to fire either to your left or your right, as enemies can arrive from either direction of the screen.
+The Targeting Area will decrease the player's item counter on the bottom left side of the screen.
+Unlike other shoot 'em ups, the players have two shot buttons to fire either to left or right, as enemies can arrive from either direction of the screen.

 This game also uses a life bar instead of a traditional lives system.
 When the game begins, the player has a maximum of 3 life bars.
 Colliding with an enemy will remove one half of the life bar, and colliding with a bullet will remove 1 life bar.
 When all 3 life bars are depleted, the game ends and the continue screen is shown.
 Life-restoring parfaits can be found in levels on higher difficulties and extra life bars are obtained at 20 and 40 million points (this number changes depending on the game mode).